ianlewis/memcached-operator/README.md

     $ kubectl apply -f docs/sharded-example.yaml

-You can then access your memcached cluster via the `sharded-memcached` service.
+You can then access your memcached cluster via the`sharded-memcached`service.
+Check the [documentation](docs/) for more information.

 ## Removal